veganpolice/veganpolice.github.io/README.md

 #### How does Final Fest cost?
 Anywhere from $10 to $50+, depending on your financial situation and the activites you participate in.
 The sat night party is $10.
-If you are participate in the whole weekend, $50 donation is suggested.
+If you join for the whole weekend, a $50 donation is suggested.
 Or $20 per party / meal.
+Send donations to aaronrbg@gmail.com.
 Laser cutting workshop has additional costs.

 #### Where can I stay?